Contemplation, Buddha Statue, Thailand

 However, even when faced with unpleasant situations, I’m only interested in making life affirming images.

-Take the time to undertake a reasonable amount of research before you travel to ensure, as much as possible, that your holiday will be safe and include the type of sights and interactions you’re most hoping to experience.
+My advice is to take the time to undertake a reasonable amount of research before you travel.
+That should ensure, as much as possible, that your holiday will be safe and include the type of sights and interactions you’re most hoping to experience.

 Personally I don’t find walking along crowded footpaths looking for $2 tea-shirts to be a particularly fulfilling cultural experience.